dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * lmax disruptor
 * aeron
 [Trove](https://bitbucket.org/trove4j/trove/src/master/) - one of the first low latency collections:
-* started as primitive collections (in jdk you have to use wrappers)
+* started as primitive collections (in JDK you have to use wrappers)
 * use open addressing for maps
-    *  in jdk we use linked list if 2 or more elements have same hashcode, since java8 we use balanced tree (red-black tree) to store collisions
+    * in JDK for maps, we use linked list if 2 or more elements have same hashcode, since java8 we use balanced tree (red-black tree) to store collisions
     * closed addressing (used by JDK) - when you have hash collision you create list for single bucket, when you lookup you go through the list and compare keys
     * here we don't use any list, instead we always put elements into underlying array, in case of hash collision, we put key into another bucket, when we lookup, we found starting array slot, and then go down one-by-one (for linear) comparing keys, until we either found our key or empty spot
 - here we use linear resolution where if hashcode already exist, we just put it into next field
-* you can add your cusom hashing strategy by implementing `TObjectHashingStrategy`
+* you can add your custom hashing strategy by implementing `TObjectHashingStrategy`
 * currently supported by [palantir](https://github.com/palantir/trove)
 * doesn't implement java interfaces like `List, Map` so you are stuck with trove concrete implementations
 * doesn't support multi-threading, it's just single thread for primitives